MortenHoustonLudvigsen/JsTestAdapter/CreatingATestAdapter/CreatingATestAdapter.md

 To demonstrate how this library is used I will implement a test adapter for [Jasmine](http://jasmine.github.io/) tests run in [Node.js](https://nodejs.org/).

+The test adapter will be found on GitHub: [JasmineNodeTestAdapter](https://github.com/MortenHoustonLudvigsen/JasmineNodeTestAdapter).

 ## Prerequisites

 Before creating a test adapter using JsTestAdapter the following should be installed: